samiBendou/am_scripts/README.md

 ![Cashflow](img/cashflow.png)

-The financial data are updated and concatenated on a json file `main.json` each time you load new data.
+The financial data are updated and merged on a json file `main.json` each time you load new data.
-It avoid conflicts by writing only most recent data and allows storing and processing of long term data (month, year, more).
+It avoid conflicts by writing only most recent data and allows automate storing and processing of long term data (month, year, more).

 **Reporting period**

 You can plot your financial data over different periods.
 You can choose the start date, end date of the plots and the period (weekly/monthly).
-To do this you have to specify theses parameters when constructing the finance.Data object.
+To do this you have to specify theses parameters when constructing the `finance.Data` object.

-Here is a simple example code that plots weekly financial data instead of daily ones you've plot before :
+Here is a simple example code that plots weekly financial data instead of daily ones you've plotted before :

 ```python
 data = finance.Data("export.csv", period="week")
 ```

-Your can also specify period as a integer representing the interval between data to plot.
+Your can also specify the period as an integer representing the interval between data to plot.

 #### Generate schedules

 Planning objects does not provides any schedule generation features.
-You can use it to externally generate your own schedule :
+You can use theses to externally generate your own schedule :
 ```python
 lines = {"HYD": {"BLR" : scrap.JSON.lines["HYD"]["BLR"]}}